Team-3-Ube/TeamSite/index.md

 ![](./images/Landing2-Mockup.png)

 ### About Us Page
 The about page shows the users what Voluntree's mission is, and how it can help their community.
-It provides contact infomration and a message form for users to reach out to the team.
+It provides contact information and a message form for users to reach out to the team.
 ![](./images/About-Mockup.png)
 ![](./images/M2-About2.png)